davehcker/sanity/README.md

 # sanity
-A note-taking Flask app to not lose sanity when organizing thoughts.
+Inspired by minds like Niklas Luhmann and Da Vinci, a systematic and eternal note-taking app for organizing thoughts without losing mental sanity.